newboonchun/bot-payment-gateway-deposit-method-status-check/README.md

 If navigation happened -> check for toast -> if no toast -> success if both pop up and navigation no happen -> failed.

+update on 1/14/2025

+- for all site A, there is no url jump now after template GUI changed.
+Instead, there's a deposit confirmation window pop out.
+So we test this.